- Northern Collaborative Baccalaureate Nursing Program

 Students must have a minimum grade of B- in the following university level courses.
 Students may not use a course in more than one category to satisfy the requirements:

-Note: Microbiology, and Human Anatomy and Physiology courses must be completed within five years prior to the semester of admission.
-All other courses must normally be completed within 10 years prior to the semester of admission.
+Note: All pre-admission courses must normally be completed within 10 years prior to the semester of admission.

 CASPer Requirement